kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Rosa in town

-- Whenever I walk into Denia, I see Rosa Vidal, Director of the Conservatory of Denia, who often nearly bumps into me but never says hello or acknowledges me.
+- Whenever I walk into Dénia, I see Rosa Vidal, Director of the Conservatory of Dénia, who often nearly bumps into me but never says hello or acknowledges me.
 - She's doing it on purpose.
 - On one occasion she is sitting outside a shop I come out from next to a man resembling the trumpet teacher.
 - It frightens me.